-Rye Youth Council believes our children's social and emotional well-being is essential to their academic and lifelong success.
-We collaborate closely with educators, parents and community to complement and balance the academic challenges of our schools by focusing on the whole child.
-All programs and services offered by the RYC address the five social and emotional learning core competencies:
+Rye Youth Council collaborates closely with educators, parents and community to complement and balance the academic challenges of our schools by focusing on the whole child, and by teaching crucial social and emotional life skills.

 RYC provides an assessment-based learning curriculum for Rye's fourth graders to support students in their social and emotional growth.
 Click below to be In Sync with what your fourth grader is learning.

 Rye Youth Council programming addresses the challenging transitions throughout the middle school years.
 Topics include smart decision making, empowerment, healthy relationships, stress, peer pressure and positive self image.

 After-school programs are designed to equip participants with essential life skills competencies required to succeed in a complex and challenging world, including: responsibility, resiliency, empathy, self-awareness, and the ability to make informed choices.
 We focus on work/life skills, leadership and college emotional preparedness.